 Categories of Fellowship

 The Jean Monnet Center at NYU School of Law currently offers fellowship opportunities for scholars in the following categories:

-- Global and Senior Global Emile Noël Research Fellows are postdoctoral or tenured academics with a demonstrable background of legal scholarship.
+- Global and Senior Global Emile Noël Research Fellows are tenured or tenure-track academics with a demonstrable background of legal scholarship.
 More senior academics (for example, faculty members tenured for 10 years or more) at the discretion of the selection committee may be designated as Senior Global Emile Noël Research Fellows.

 - Global Emile Noël Fellows from Practice & Government are government officials, judges, officials from international organizations and lawyers in private practice who wish to take a semester or academic year away from their posts to engage in serious scholarship.

 Applicants currently enrolled in a doctoral program are encouraged to apply as Visiting Doctoral Researchers, and, if admitted, may be affiliated with the Jean Monnet Center.

 If you are interested in participating in the Global Fellows Program in another capacity, you may wish to view information regarding our Global and Senior Global Research Fellows, Global and Senior Global Fellows from Practice & Government or Post-Doctoral Global Fellows.

 For program information, please refer to the program details found on the Jean Monnet Center website.
 Any questions regarding the Emile Noël Fellowship Program should be directed to JeanMonnet@nyu.edu.